ggarra13/mrv2/README.md

 Additional dependencies are downloaded and built automatically by the CMake superbuild script.
 For a list of non-system libraries that mrv2 depends on and their licenses, please refer to mrv2/docs/Legal.
-The system dependencies for each OS is listed below.

 The only special requirement is installing a new copy of cmake than the one that ships with MSVC19.